Innovation & Technology

 Building an Innovation Nation

-How the quality of basic education and cultural values matter for a country’s innovation outcomes
+Research by CUHK Business School reveals how the quality of basic education and cultural values affect a country’s innovation outcomes

 By Mabel Sieh and Fang Ying, China Business Knowledge @ CUHK